jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Using a new tab or instance of your browser, navigate to the Azure Management Portal <http://portal.azure.com>.

-2. In the new **SQL databases**, and click the name of the SQL Database you created previously
+2. In the new **SQL databases**, and click the name of the SQL Database you created previously.

     ![Screenshot of SQL Databases menu option.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image52.png "SQL Databases")